egis/support-portal/configuration/sso-text.md

 *  __Private Key:__ If encryption is used for the SAML token, enter the path to the private key.
 *  __Identity Provider URL:__ The URL of the identity provider endpoint.
 *  __Login Mapping:__ The element in the SAML token that maps to the login name in PaperTrail.
 Usually, the element is NameID.
+*  __Login Prefix:__ If the identity provider NameID is digits only, add users in PaperTrail with a prefix specified here in their login. eg. Idp = `1234` and PaperTrail User Login = `u1234`

 To make all authentication use SAML, change the **Services→Properties→Front End→Main Page property** to */saml*.